Getting Started with Hosted Authentication

 cookiePrefixoption gives each app unique cookie names

-Step 1: Add cookiePrefix to your auth configuration:
+Step 1: Add cookiePrefix to your auth configuration in lib/auth.ts:

 import { createAuth } from '@oauth42/next/server';